lgtran/BIMM143/README.md

 # bimm143

-This is my classwork from BIMM143 Spring 2019 UC San Diego (https://bioboot.github.io/bimm143_S19/)
+This is my classwork from [BIMM143 Spring 2019] (https://bioboot.github.io/bimm143_S19/) at UCSD